emberjs/website/source/guides/routing/query-params.md

 ```

 In the above examples, `direction` is presumably a query param property
-on `PostsController`, but it could also refer to a `direction` property
+on the `PostsController`, but it could also refer to a `direction` property
 on any of the controllers associated with the `posts` route hierarchy,
 matching the leaf-most controller with the supplied property name.